 A holdover case is brought to evict a tenant or a person in the apartment who is not a tenant for reasons other than simple nonpayment of rent.
 A holdover case is much more complicated than a nonpayment case.
 A holdover proceeding can have many variations.
 For example, if the tenant has violated a lease provision, illegally put others in the apartment, has become a nuisance to other tenants, or is staying after a lease has expired, the landlord may bring a holdover case.
-A roommate who is named on the lease can also bring a holdover proceeding to evict a roommate who is not named on the lease from the apartment.
+A roommate named on the lease can also bring a holdover proceeding to evict a roommate who is not named on the apartment’s lease.

 There may or may not be a landlord/tenant relationship, and the petitioner may or may not need to show a good reason why a respondent’s occupancy should be terminated.
-The rights of the parties may be determined by a lease or other agreement, housing laws and regulations and/or the New York State or United States Constitution.
+The parties’ rights may be determined by a lease or other agreement, housing laws and regulations, and/or the New York State or the United States Constitution.
 A predicate notice may or may not have to be served.

 Many notices are required by law to be served on the tenant before the commencement of a holdover proceeding, depending on the nature of the tenancy and the grounds upon which the proceeding is brought.
 They include Notices to Quit, Notices to Cure a Substantial Violation of the Lease, Notices of Termination, or Notices of Intent Not To Renew a Lease.
 For example, a 10-day Notice to Quit is for a “squatter” or “licensee.”
 Someone you allowed to stay with you without paying is called a “licensee.”
 A “squatter” is a person who came in without permission and did not pay any rent.